cheind/pl-git-callback/README.md

 ## Operation modes
 The callback currently operates in either `strict` or `relaxed` mode.
-The difference being that `strict` mode leads to exceptions when a commit inconsistency is detected whereas `relaxed` causes only warnings.
-Hence, in `strict` mode the training usually is forcefully cancelled when for example uncommitted changes are detected.
+The difference being that `strict` mode leads to exceptions when a commit inconsistency is detected whereas `relaxed` raises warnings.
+Hence, in `strict` mode the training stops when for example uncommitted changes are detected.

 ## Logging
 This callback injects git commit info into model checkpoints and